janetschel/advent-of-go-2020/calendar/day-08/README.md

 For **part 1** we need to find the value in the accumulator **right before** an instruction is executed the second time.

-For **part 2** we need to find an instruction - when changed - will result in the computer terminating, and giving back the result as an answer.
+For **part 2** we need to find an instruction - when changed - will result in the computer terminating, and give back the result at the end as an answer.
 Clarification:
 - The set of instructions in our input will run forever if we make no changes to it.
 - If we change **ONE** `nop` instruction to `jmp` **OR** `jmp` to `nop` somewhere in the code, our computer will halt successfully.